-If the Design Engineer concludes BCAR may not be relevant, they must undertake to clarify this prior to design commencing, if necessary, by seeking clarification from the Building Control Section of the Local Authority.
+If the Design Engineer concludes BCAR may not be relevant, the Design Engineer must undertake to clarify this with the Building Control Section of the Local Authority prior to design commencing.

 - Requires BCAR

 Where the Design Report concludes that BCAR is required, a Certificate of Completion from Building Control will be required to be attached to the commissioning report.
 No further action is required at this stage.